-Keta Municipal, with Keta as the capital is one of the 25 administrative districts of the Volta Region.
+Keta Municipal, with Keta the Administrative capital is one twenty five (25) Municipalities and Districts in the Volta Region of Ghana.
 It was carved out of the former Anlo District, which also comprised Akatsi and Ketu Districts.
-The district lies within Longitudes 0.30E and 1.05E and Latitudes 5.45N and 6.005N.
+The Municipality lies within Longitudes 0.30E and 1.05E and Latitudes 5.45N and 6.005N.
 It is located east of the Volta estuary, about 160km to the east of Accra, off the Accra-Aflao main road.
-It shares common borders with Akatsi district to the north, Ketu district to the east, South Tongu district to the west and the Gulf of Guinea to the south.
+It shares common borders with Akatsi South District to the north, Ketu South District to the east, South Tongu District to the west and the Gulf of Guinea to the south.
 Out of the total surface area of 1,086km2, approximately 362km2 (about 30 per cent) is covered by water bodies.
 The largest of these is Keta Lagoon, which is about 12 km at its widest section and 32km long.
-Hence, the remaining land area is only 724km2 a situation which creates severe constraints on access to land for development in the district.
+Hence, the remaining land area is only 724km2 a situation which creates severe constraints on access to land for development in the municipality.
 However, fishing and water transportation potentials exist.